What is Conservation Grazing?

 Why do we charge for Grazing?

 Most grazing in the UK is subsidised through single farm payments (through the EU Common Agricultural Policy and any planned replacement).
 Flexigraze does not claim any subsidy leaving this to land managers to do so if they wish.
 Stewardship agreements also help pay for grazing management and these, again, rest with the landowner.
 We help fulfill the requirements of both stewardship and farming management through contract grazing although we are doing so on marginal land with often complex constraints.
 Lamb sales help fund Flexigraze but they only cover a part of our costs.
 While we do make a charge for grazing this is usually less than the costs would be for alternative management regimes such as mowing and scrub control and often results in a better variety of wildlife.
 Flexigraze takes full responsibility for the livestock it provides including veterinary costs and transport to and from the site as well as regular checking while there (although we welcome help in doing these checks).

 Grazing units cost £1 each.
 Each grazing unit covers the cost of 1 cow for 1 day, 1 pony for 1 day or 5 sheep for 1 day.
 There is a minimum charge of £250 per site to cover costs of transport.
 Grazing units are not time limited and can be saved for future use.
 Long term grazing rates are cheaper.
 Grazing units must belong to a member rather than a specific project but we can earmark these for you if required.

 There is a membership fee of £350 which gets you 250 grazing units which must be used within the year.

-We can develop grazing regimes to fit your existing requirements (e.g. through HLS agreements) or can work with you to develop suitable grazing for your site and can give you an idea of the costs.
+We can develop grazing regimes to fit your existing requirements (e.g. through Stewardship agreements) or we can work with you to develop suitable grazing for your site and can give you an idea of the costs.
 Please get in touch with us to find out more.